dfinity/examples/native-apps/unity_android_applink/android_integration/README.md

 # Unity Android sample
 This sample demonstrates one way to integrate Identity Integration with Unity on Android.
+If you never play with Unity Android, please read [Getting started with Android](https://docs.unity3d.com/Manual/android-getting-started.html) document.

 ## Overview

 In this example, you can learn how to communicate with the IC from C#.
-As we described in [Internet Identity Integration](/examples/native_apps/unity_android_deeplink/README.md#workflow), the game mainly focuses on:
+As we described in [Internet Identity Integration](../unity_android_deeplink/README.md#workflow), the game mainly focuses on:

 1. Provide an Android Java plugin which can be a bridge between C# and the browser.
 2. Register the App Links in the Android manifest file.